 The main ingredient is a baked sweet potato, so as you are reading this, chuck one large or a bunch of small ones in the oven with the skin on to bake - basically you can never have too much baked sweet potato in your fridge.

-Before we get to the recipe, I have something exciting to tell you:
+Before we get to the recipe,

 When you cook or bake: SHARE SHARE SHARE - I love it when you post your creations,